Last updated Jun. 13, 2023 by Favour Chinaza

 You can also decide to share the subscription bills with your friends and family.
-This will go a long way in helping others cut down their expenses too.
+This will go a long way in helping your family, friends, or neighbors cut down their cell phone expenses too.

 If you are in a rented apartment, you can talk to your neighbors about the idea of a shared internet connection.

-The urge to buy something new and firsthand is understandable but if you want to completely have an edge over your expenses, simply consider buying items in thrift stores.
+The urge to buy something new and firsthand is understandable.
+However, if you want an edge over your expenses, consider buying thrift store items.

-Thrift stores have a lot of unique items with cost-efficient price tags so although it might be time-consuming to sift through rows of items to find something unique; it’s worth it in the end.
+Thrift stores have a lot of unique items with cost-efficient price tags, so although it might be time-consuming to sift through rows of items to find something special; it’s worth it in the end.

 Not all thrift items are dirty.
 If you take your time to look through it, you’ll find the item that’s right for you.